Skip to main content

 The Benefits of Rolling Over into a 401(k)

 Most employers will also offer a 401k along with your pension plan.
 There are some unique considerations for a 401k.
-Often these plans will have limited choices of funds, but also typically have lower fees.
+Often, these plans offer limited fund choices but typically have low fees.

 One of the main advantages of a 401k is the potential for tax-deferred growth.
-In other words, you got a deduction from your income in the year you contributed funds, and then have to pay the taxes when you withdraw later.
-Essentially, you got to “kick the tax can down the road” until retirement or until you hit required minimum distributions (RMDs).
+In other words, you get a deduction from your income in the year you contributed funds and then pay the taxes when you withdraw later.
+Essentially, you get to “kick the tax can down the road” until retirement or until you hit required minimum distributions (RMDs).

-The other added benefit of rolling your lump sum into your 401k is the simplicity of having everything in one place.
-However, this can be accomplished with an IRA as well.
+The other added benefit of rolling your lump sum into your 401k is the simplicity of investment options.
+However, this can also be accomplished with an IRA.
 Investment options vary by employer (plan sponsor), but you’ll generally have a limited number of lower-cost funds to invest in.

 There are some disadvantages to rolling your pension lump sum into a 401(k).
-The biggest one is the number of investment options and higher expense ratios compared to some larger fund providers.
+The biggest one is the number of investment options.
+Although fees may be lower than some places, expense ratios might be slightly higher than at some larger fund providers.
 For most individual investors, this isn’t a major issue.

 The Advantages of Transferring into an IRA

-It is important to note the difference between a Roth and a traditional IRA.
-As mentioned earlier, you have to make sure you’re transferring between the same types of accounts (e.g. Roth to Roth, Traditional to Traditional), or you could end up creating a taxable event.
-Your lump sum pension has not been taxed yet, so if you transfer to a Roth account or a regular bank account (anything other than a retirement plan like a 401k or IRA), you’ll have to pay taxes on it.
+It’s important to note the difference between a Roth IRA and a traditional IRA.
+As mentioned earlier, you have to make sure you’re transferring between the same types of accounts (e.g., Roth to Roth, Traditional to Traditional), or you could end up creating a taxable event.
+Your lump sum pension has not been taxed yet, so if you transfer to a Roth account or anything other than a “traditional,” tax-deferred retirement plan like a 401 (k) or IRA, you’ll have to pay taxes on it.

 Should I Roll My Pension Lump Sum into My 401k or IRA Comparison